unjs/website/content/5.blog/2023-12-11-a-new-home-to-drive-a-vision.md

 layout: blog-post # TODO: remove
 ---

-Hey, Estéban here ! 👋
+Hey, Estéban here! 👋

-Since August 2023, I’m in charge of the website and the marketing part of UnJS and today, I will share you some updates.
+Since August 2023, I'm in charge of the website and the marketing part of UnJS and today, I will share some updates with you.

-My first mission was to build a new website, a new home that represents the ecosystem, its ambitions and help you get the most out of UnJS.
-And today, after many iterations, all the teams is proud to announce you that this new home is here! 🎉
+My first mission was to build a new website, a new home that represents the ecosystem, its ambitions, and helps you get the most out of UnJS.
+And today, after many iterations, the entire team is proud to announce that this new home is here! 🎉

 To explore it, you don't have to go far, you're already on it.